xglover410/module-ux-terry/README.md

 **Note:** CSS Modules are not a package to be imported - rather, they are a technique made possible by the build process.
 I've already set up this project to enable CSS Modules.

 1. Create a new file named `Characters.scss` and place it in a new folder: `client/stylesheets/modules`.
-2. Import this file into `Characters.jsx`.
+2. Import this file into `Characters.tsx`.
 3. Move any of the Characters component's styling rules (such as `.charContainer`) into the new `Characters.scss` module, and assign it a class name of your choosing.
-4. In `Characters.jsx`, update the `className` property of the corresponding elements.
+4. In `Characters.tsx`, update the `className` property of the corresponding elements.
 5. Inspect the page in the browser, and notice that the class is now showing a hashed value similar to `Characters__container___2wXQr`.

 ### Styled Components